General Value Function Networks: The Objective for GVFNs

 \textbf{Part 2:} \textit{$\vinone^*$ is a fixed point of $\Bn$.}

 Because the Bellman network operator is continuous, the limit can be taken inside the operator

 \textbf{Part 3: } \textit{$\vinone^*$ is the only fixed point of $\Bn$.}

 Consider an alternative solution $\vinone$.
 Because of the uniqueness of fixed points under Bellman operators, all those GVFs that have non-compositional cumulants have unique fixed points and so those components in $\vinone$ must be the same as $\vinone^*$.
-All the GVFs next in the ordering that use those GVFs as cumulants have a unique cumulant, and so must then also converge to a unique value, because their Bellman operators with fixed GVFs as cumulants have a unique fixed point.
+All the GVFs next in the ordering that use those GVFs as cumulants must then also converge to a unique value, because their Bellman operators with fixed GVFs as cumulants have a unique fixed point.
 This argument continues for the remaining GVFs in the ordering. \end{proof}

 \begin{corollary} Under Assumption 3 with non-compositional cumulants (no edges in $G$), iterating $\vt{t+1} = \Bn \vt{t}$ converges to a unique fixed point. \end{corollary}

 \begin{proposition}[Necessity of Acyclic Composition] There exists transition function $\Pfcn: \States \times \Actions \times \States \rightarrow [0,1]$ and policy $\pi: \States \times \Actions \rightarrow [0,1]$ such that, for two GVFs in a cycle, iteration with the Bellman network operator diverges. \end{proposition} \begin{proof} Assume there are two states, with the policy defined such that we get the following dynamics for the Markov chain